 Hydrographic Society of America

 Eisenberg, Janice; Davidson, Michael; Beaudoin, Jonathan; and Brodet, Steve, "Rethinking the Patch Test for Phase Measuring Bathymetric Sonars" (2011).
-Center for Coastal and Ocean Mapping.
+US Hydrographic Conference.
 809.